-Leave of Absence
+Leave of Absence Policy

-The purpose of a leave of absence (LOA) is to allow students to interrupt continuous enrollment up to two (2) consecutive terms at the college without having to apply for reenrollment through the admissions department.
+To be eligible to apply for a leave of absence, a student must have completed one full term at the College for undergraduate and graduate degree programs.
+The purpose of a leave of absence (LOA) is to allow students to interrupt continuous enrollment up to 180 days at the college without having to apply for re-enrollment through the admissions department.
 Leave of absences (LOA) might have both financial and academic consequences that occur from a break from academic study.